Tom Herr: Management career

 Herr was hired in November 2004 as the first manager of his hometown Lancaster Barnstormers, a team in the independent Atlantic League of Professional Baseball, and led the team to the 2006 Atlantic League championship.
 His success in Lancaster piqued the interest of the Washington Nationals, resulting in a managerial position with the Single-A Hagerstown Suns for the 2007 season.
 The Suns finished last in the Southern Atlantic League in 2007 with a 55–81 record.
 Following the 2007 season, Herr left the Nationals organization after his request to manage their Double-A affiliate, the Harrisburg Senators, was refused.
 After leaving the Nationals, he sought employment with other major league organizations, including the St. Louis Cardinals, without success.
 Herr then sought to return to the Barnstormers as their manager for the 2008 season, but lost out to Von Hayes.
 In December 2008, the Barnstormers announced that Hayes has hired Herr to be his bench coach in 2009.

 Family

-Tom Herr's oldest son, Aaron, was drafted by the Atlanta Braves in the first round during the 2001 season.
-He played the 2005 season with the Springfield Cardinals, the Double-A affiliate of the St. Louis Cardinals.
-Aaron was later traded to the Cincinnati Reds in 2006, and allocated to their former class AA team, the Chattanooga Lookouts.
-In mid-2006, he was promoted to the class AAA Louisville Bats, where he played his best season.
-Aaron had a short stint with the class AAA Buffalo Bisons, but a severe groin injury caused him to be reassigned to the Bats for 2008.
-On March 5, 2009, Aaron joined Tom with the Lancaster Barnstormers for 2009.

-Jordan Herr, also one of Tom's sons, played for the Lancaster Barnstormers for the 2008 season.
-At the conclusion of the season, the Chicago White Sox signed him to their Rookie-level affiliate, the Great Falls Voyagers.
+Herr's son, Aaron, played professional baseball.